ELEVATE NXT 2026 — Round 3

 No One Else Does What We Do

 Every existing solution either runs the grid, controls it, or audits it manually — once a year.
-SkyEdgeAI is the only AI-native, read-only governance overlay that continuously synthesises explainable audit evidence.
+No solution makes early action institutionally defensible for government officers or transforms the MD's accountability position.

 SkyEdgeAI